IWSLT/IWSLT.github.io/_pages/2023/shared-tasks/s2s.md

 ## Development and Test Data

+[Development](http://lf3-nlp-opensource.bytetos.com/obj/nlp-opensource/datasets/GigaS2S/EN2ZH/DEV.zip) data can be download, which includes 5715 parallel En2Zh audio segments.

-Development and test data will be released later.
+Test data will be released later.

 <!-- Details description of the data and links to download -->